Dental Crown Williamsport PA

 Traditional vs Same-Day Crowns

 Typically, receiving a dental crown meant preparing the teeth, biting down on sticky materials for an impression, and the need for between two and three visits to complete the restoration.
 However, using CAD/CAM technology, we can complete the entire procedure in one visit.
 After preparing the tooth by removing a small amount of structure, we take digital impressions using a wand, which takes detailed pictures of the tooth.
-Using the information, the doctor creates a 3D model on the computer which is uploaded into the CEREC machine.
-The machine then mills the crown from a solid block of ceramic.
-After making any necessary adjustments, we place the restoration in the same visit.
-The resulting crown is as strong as a traditionally made ceramic restoration.

 When Do You Need a Restoration?